Diploma of Animation (Advanced)

 Yoobee's Diploma of Animation and Digital Video is designed as an excellent pathway into this course.
 If you have not done this course, you can still be accepted if you can demonstrate equivalent 3D modelling and animation skills, in your showreel.

-If English is not your first language an IELTS 6.0 Academic (no subtests lower than 5.5) or equivalent is recommended.
+If English is not your first language an IELTS 6.0 Academic (no subtests lower than 5.5) or equivalent is required.
+You can also sit for a Free Yoobee Online English Placement Test as an alternative proof of English level.
+Contact us for more details.

 Course Fees & Related Costs